sc830/Hercules/README.md

 -Expo Go having issues deploying to see edits in real-time
 ### What can I do to Improve (Aaron): ###
 -I can work on creating branches with every task and making sure that I do pull requests.
--Work on when,where,how I create branches and using the effects of "Tags" to reference other commits.
+-Work on when, where, how I create branches and using the effects of "Tags" to reference other commits.